sergiocrol/stagy/README.md

 - As a user I want to enter my preferences and information for my profile
 - As a user I want to edit the current information in my profile
-- As a establishment/independent I want to be able to differenciate if I am a physical location or a user without one
+- As a band I want to be able to add several locations and dates
-- As a band/establishment I want to be able to add several locations
+- As a band I want to be able to set a fee for my services
 - As a user I want to see a list of available genres that I can choose from

 **search**

-- As a band/artis I want to be able to search for available establishments according to my preferences
+- As a band I want to be able to search for available bars according to genre and location
-- As a band/artist I want to see search results related to my profile information (location, genre)
-- As a establishment/independent I want to be able to search for available bands by genre and optional location
+- As a bar I want to be able to search for available bands by genre and location
-- As a establishment/independent I want to specify a genre and date for my search
 - As a user I want to see a list of available genres that I can choose from

-**request**
+**search results**

+- As a user I want to be able to see a list of results according to my search
+- As a band I want to be able to send a wink to a bar
-- As a establishment/independent I want to send a request to a band/artist for a certain date
+- As a bar I want to be able to send a hiring request to a band and choose a date for it

+**notifications**

+- As a user I want to be able to see a list of notifications I have reveived
+- As a bar I want to be able to see a list of notifications of which bands are interested in my local
-- As a band/artist I want to show my interest in a establishment
+- As a bar I want to be able to see a list of notifications of requests I have send to bands
-- As a band/artist I want to be able to respond to a request (approve/reject)
+- As a bar I want to be able to cancel a request
+- As band I want to be able to see a list of notifications of bars that want to hire me
+- As band I want to accept/reject a request
+- As a user I want to be able to see a notification to rate my experience with another user
+- As a user I want to receive reviews from the other user
+- As a user I want to receive reminders for the reviews I can give
+- As a user I want to receive reminders to leave a review

+**requests**

-- As a user I want to send a message to the other type of users
+- As a user I want to see a list of requests that have been accepted
+- As a user I want to be able to cancel a request
+- As a user I can be able to see the request list ordered according to the status

 ## Backlog